Zye0/zye0.github.io/README.md

-# website
+# Non-Profit Website
-Website for our non-profit.
+This is a website for our non-profit.